uskksu/angular-fullstack/README.md

 ##angular-fullstack
 =================
-This project is a trial of the angular-fullstack [DaftMonk](https://github.com/DaftMonk/generator-angular-fullstack)
+This project is a trial of the generator-angular-fullstack.(https://github.com/DaftMonk/generator-angular-fullstack) Therefore, it is useless for most everyone except me.